-$$K \simeq \langle 1 - \gamma \rangle \int_0^t Y(t') dt'. \tag{26}$$
+$$K \simeq \langle 1 - \gamma \rangle \int_0^t Y(t') dt'.$$ (26)

-In other words, if there were a fundamental scaling between \mathcal{E} and K, this would also imply the scaling expressed in Eq.
-20.
+In other words, if there were a fundamental scaling between \mathcal{E} and K, this would also imply the scaling expressed in Eq 20.

-Then, if society experienced a sudden collapse in its growth toward a steady-state economy with constant \mathcal{E} , economic production Y could remain positive, even adjusting for inflation, but the implication would be that all production would be used simply for consumption and to sustain capital K at its current state, that is ot say, $\gamma(t) = 1$, and both K and \mathcal{E} are stationary.
+Then, if society experienced a sudden collapse in its growth toward a steady-state economy with constant \mathcal{E} , economic production Y could remain positive, even adjusting for inflation, but the implication would be that all production would be used simply for consumption and to sustain capital K at its current state, that is to say, $\gamma(t) = 1$, and both K and \mathcal{E} are stationary.

-Unfortunately long-term global time series to test whether K scales with \mathcal{E} are scant, in part because there is disagreement among economists about how to appropriately aggregate the value of items as different as houses and tractors [25], and also because of difficulties with estimating a starting point for the corresponding time series [26] similarly to the difficulty we mentioned above related to W(1).
-Also, it is unclear what to include because economic capital does not normally consider for example people or their culture, even though these are core elements of the human dissipative engine.
-In other words, whereas capital K and the global quantity W in Eq.
-18 may be numerically related, they are not conceptually analogous.
-The value expressed by W lies not so much in an aggregation of inert "things", but in their summed capacity to form interconnected networks through a thermodynamic potential $G = \check{n}\mu$ that sustains the dissipation of potential energy at rate \mathcal{E} , whether it is from international trade, housework, or the firing of neuronal networks in human brains.
+Unfortunately long-term global time series to test whether K scales with \mathcal{E} are scant, in part because there is disagreement among economists about how to appropriately aggregate the value of items as different as houses and tractors [27], and because of difficulties with estimating a starting point for the corresponding time series [28], similarly to the difficulty we mentioned above related to W(1).
+Also, it is unclear what to include in economic capital which does not normally consider for example people or their culture, even though these are core elements of the human dissipative engine.
+In other words, whereas capital K and the global quantity W in Eq 18 may be numerically related, they are not conceptually analogous.
+The value expressed by W lies not so much in an aggregation of inert "things", but in their summed capacity to form interconnected networks through a thermodynamic potential $G = \check{n}\mu$ that sustains the dissipation of potential energy at rate \mathcal{E} , whether it is from international trade, cleaning the house, or the firing of neuronal networks in human brains.
+A tree's past seasonal production of leaves contributes to the long term growth of its trunk, even though the leaves die each autumn.
+It may also be that past economic production of all kinds contributes to the cumulative growth of civilization's whole and therefore to its current energy demands.

-In the meantime, even if W calculated from Eq.
-19 yields an overestimate of the true aggregated wealth of civilization, λ as calculated in Eq.
-20 has been nearly a constant for sufficiently long that it seems reasonable to assume that this regularity will carry into the future.
+In the meantime, even if W calculated from Eq 19 yields an overestimate of the true aggregated wealth of civilization, λ as calculated in Eq 20 has been nearly a constant for sufficiently long that it seems reasonable to assume that this regularity will carry into the future.